lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The screenshot illustrating the distribution of the TNO diameters in your sample, revealing that diameters of most TNOs are in the range of a few hundred kilometers.

-2.8.
+2.9.
 Clear the query and results and return to the RSP TAP Search form.

 .. _DP0-3-Portal-3-Step-3:

 Step 3.
 Find and explore a well-observed TNO
 ============================================

 3.1.
-Follow steps 1.1 and 1.2 above to navigate to the ADQL query interface, and enter the query below.
+Return to the ADQL query interface by clicking on "RSP TAP Search" tab, and clicking on "Edit ADQL" button.
+The goal of Step 3 is to identify a distant object with a large number of observations, so its position on the sky as a function of time can be plotted.
 This query has the same basis as the one used above in step 1.2, with three changes.
 One, it joins with the ``DiaSource`` table to retrive the number of ``DiaSources`` (i.e., detections) associated with each object.
 Two, it applies a constraint that the semi-major axis be between 30 and 100 AU.